 Yes — most accident-and-illness policies cover hip dysplasia, but three clauses decide whether yours will: the orthopedic waiting period, the enrollment-age cutoff, and the bilateral exclusion.
 Miss any one of them and a covered condition becomes a denied claim.

 The spread is wide.
-Embrace runs a six-month orthopedic wait that can be shortened with an orthopedic exam waiver.
-Healthy Paws applies a 12-month hip dysplasia wait — and excludes hip dysplasia permanently if your pet enrolls at age six or older.
+Embrace says orthopedic timing varies by state; common dog forms use six months, and some state forms allow it to be reduced to as few as 14 days through an orthopedic exam process.
+Healthy Paws uses a state split: its current FAQ lists a 12-month hip-dysplasia wait in most states and a 30-day wait in 16 named jurisdictions, with exam-waiver rules there; the cited FAQ still limits hip-dysplasia coverage to pets enrolled before age six.
 And the bilateral exclusion is the quiet one: if one hip (or knee) shows trouble before coverage, many policies exclude the other side too, on the logic that bilateral conditions are one condition.
 Regulators are tightening this space — the NAIC model act caps waiting periods at 30 days and mandates exam-based waivers in the states that have adopted it, and California went further by statute.
 But adoption is state-by-state, so read your state's rules, not a national average.

 Does pet insurance cover diabetes and other chronic conditions?